Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

 - Moving one hand, quickly switch the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” leave it alone and call a team member from The Frazier Company at 402-628-0206 right away.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call a team member from The Frazier Company at 402-628-0206 right away.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one ordinary wall switch located on or close to it.